crew-sherlock/Experiment1/docs/onboarding/github-secrets.md

 AIGA uses [GitHub Environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/managing-environments-for-deployment) to supports multiple deployment environments (e.g., `dev`, `test`, `prod`).

-When creating a new environment, it is important to ensure that the necessary secrets and variables *(documented above)* are provisioned for the environment.
+When creating a new environment, it is important to ensure that the necessary secrets and variables are provisioned for the environment.
 For more details, see:

 - [Environment secrets](https://docs.github.com/en/actions/deployment/targeting-different-environments/managing-environments-for-deployment#environment-secrets)
 - [Environment variables](https://docs.github.com/en/actions/deployment/targeting-different-environments/managing-environments-for-deployment#environment-variables)